thurst0/LightTask/README.md

 Hour estimates on task, and progress bar.  vTask for read & tTask for write.
 Clean up entity tables.
 Long text type for descriptions, and notes.
 Update UI for bigger fields.
+Schema - Projects and tasks should have multi part PK.

 Client Reference
 ---------------------